CallmeBK/VolLightbarCtrlWithDS4/README.md

 4) Reboot vita

 # What it does
 Control volume using DS4 controller.
 DS4 lightbar used as DS4 battery indicator.
+Supports up to 4 connected controllers.

 # How to use
 Press Select and L1 simultaneously to lower volume